gravitational/teleport/docs/user-manual.md

 > tsh ssh --proxy=work.example.com node
 ```

-`tsh` allows to login into the cluster without connecting to any master nodes:
+`tsh` allows you to login into the cluster without connecting to any master nodes:

 ```
 > tsh login --proxy=work.example.com